globalcosmos/neptoon/docs/user-guide/data-quality-checks.md

 ## Overview

-The quality assessment (QA) system in neptoon provides tools to identify and flag questionable data points in CRNS time series.
-Built on top of [SaQC](https://rdm-software.pages.ufz.de/saqc/) framework, neptoon's QA system allows users to apply standardized quality checks to their data, helping to ensure that downstream analyses are based on reliable measurements.
+The quality assessment (QA) system in neptoon provides tools to identify and flag bad data in CRNS time series.
+Built on top of [SaQC](https://rdm-software.pages.ufz.de/saqc/) framework, neptoon's QA system allows users to apply standardized quality checks to their data, helping to ensure that soil moisture estimates are based on reliable measurements.

 ## Key Components

-The quality assessment system in neptoon is built from several interconnected parts, each serving a specific function in the data quality workflow:
+The quality assessment system in neptoon is built from several interconnected parts:

 - **QualityCheck**: This is the fundamental building block that defines what you want to check (like neutron counts), how you want to check it (like range validation), and the specific thresholds or criteria to use.
-- **QualityAssessmentFlagBuilder**: Collects multiple quality checks into a cohesive set
+- **QualityAssessmentFlagBuilder**: Collects multiple quality checks into a set
 - **DataQualityAssessor**: Applies quality checks to data and manages the SaQC integration
 - **QAMethod**: This is a set of pre-defined checking methods you can choose from, such as range checks (is the value between X and Y?), spike detection, or constant value detection.
 - **QATarget**: This defines which data columns in your CRNS dataset you want to check, such as raw neutron counts, air pressure, or humidity measurements.